-ANNUAL GENERAL MEETING (AGM) 2023
+ANNUAL GENERAL MEETING (AGM) 2024

-The AGM was held on 26 April, 2023.
-The meeting was represented by 19 shareholders, representing 88.4% of the votes, and 84.6 % of the capital.
+The AGM was held on 24 April, 2024.
+The meeting was represented by 12 shareholders, representing 84.5% of the votes, and 79.1 % of the capital.
 The minutes from the AGM and other information are published on the company's website.
 The resolutions passed by the AGM included following:

-- No dividend to be paid for the fiscal year 2022. - The fees for the Board of Directors will total SEK 1,100,000, distributed among Board members elected by the Meeting, including the Chairman. - Guidelines governing remuneration of senior executives - Procedures for the appointment and work of the Nomination Committee
+- No dividend to be paid for the fiscal year 2023. - The fees for the Board of Directors will total SEK 1,100,000, distributed among Board members elected by the Meeting, including the Chairman. - Guidelines governing remuneration of senior executives - Procedures for the appointment and work of the Nomination Committee

-At the AGM, Bengt A. Rem, Kristoffer Sandaker, Håkan Larsson and Magnus Sonnorp were re-elected.
-At his own request, Folke Patriksson resigned as a board member in connection with the annual general meeting.
-In accordance with the nomination committee's proposal, Petter Orvefors was elected as a new board member until the end of the next AGM.
-In addition to these Board members elected by the AGM, Christer Lindgren will remain as the labour-union representative.
-Bengt A. Rem was elected as Chairman of the Board.
+At the AGM, Bengt A. Rem, Håkan Larsson and Magnus Sonnorp and Petter Orvefors were re-elected until the end of the next AGM.
+Kristoffer Sandaker declined reelection and accordance with the nomination committee's proposal, Lars Petter Utseth was elected as a new board member until the end of the next AGM.
+In addition to